 17. Peg Perego Book Cross – $499

-The Book Cross is full of great features like adjustable leg rest, adjustable handle bar with a hand brake, easy-to-access large basket and a large canopy with a peekaboo window.
+The Book Cross is full of great features like an adjustable leg rest, an adjustable handlebar with a hand brake, an easy-to-access large basket, and a large canopy with a peekaboo window.
 It folds like a book in half with the folded seat inside.
 There is also an automatic lock and a standing fold.

 It rolls on large never flat tires with 8 ball bearings that together with all-wheel suspension will provide your little one with a smooth ride.
 This is a great stroller for outdoor adventures.
 I think it’s a serious competition for the beloved City Mini GT.
-The Book Cross comes in three colors and is retail for $499 on Amazon.
-Here is my full overview»
+The Book Cross comes in three colors and is retail for around $499.

 Here is a short video overview.

 18. Peg Perego Pliko Mini Twin – $399

 The Pliko Mini Twin is a double side-by-side new umbrella stroller from Peg Perego.
 This is a double version of their Pliko Mini model.
 Honestly, I’ve been never a huge fan of the Pliko Mini model because I found the maneuverability to be not so great compared to other umbrella models.